First Advertising Fundamental: One Unified Impression.

 This photographic message is by no means a simple or uncomplicated one.
 Look alone at the number of different elements that goes into it.
 Let me mention the most obvious; three people of different race and colour, a large mask, balloons, decorative items of different shape and content.
 Many reasons to possibly get confused here, but you don’t do you?

-The reason is that none of the elements in it contradict or disturb each other.
+I say, that in terms of one unified impression this image does the job.
+And it does it pretty well 🙂 The reason is that none of the elements in it contradict or disturb each other.
 There are no elements in this pictures that takes you off track, initiates your mind to wanders off in a direction not wanted.
 Hopefully you agree with me in this.
 If not, please let me hear from you in a comment to the post and we’ll take the discussion there.

 Even if the picture mainly is here to illustrate one unified impression, can other things be said about it?
 Things that have a bearing on communication in general?
 I think so.
 Notice the denotations and connotations that comes with it.
 Some of the denotative elements have already been mentioned, three people, mask, balloons, different decorative objects to wear on your body.